myrtopar/pivot/README.md

 4. is there a way to know where the program gets its input from?
 5. how to decide what shellcode is suitable for each exploit?

+# MEGA ISSUE:
+how to connect the slave side of the pty to the vuln command during the brute force attack?
+Docker exec prevents me from having direct access to vuln input and output file descriptors ect Also docker exec has a very slow performance in repetitive procedures like in test case crashing or brute force bof attacking!!!

 what to change: